ArcElewyn/IT/Docker/learnings.md

 > systemctl status docker

-If status is not running, start the service, then to verify if docker  is working
+If status is not running, start the service, then, to verify if docker is working as intended, run

 > docker run hello-world